 Parking Services Public Safety building Open: Monday – Friday Hours: 9 a.m. – 4:00 p.m.
 Telephone: 619-594-6671 E-mail: email@example.com

 You may also purchase a parking permit online, but you must have a credit card and a valid San Diego mailing address since the permit will be mailed to you.
 Students who do not yet have a local San Diego mailing address should speak with the ALI Front Desk for additional mailing instructions.

 Please click on this link for further instructions: Parking Permit Instructions – Online

 Next, visit this website to purchase a permit: https://aztecs.t2hosted.com/cmn/newuser.aspx

-Please visit the Semester at SDSU Advising Desk (ESC 2nd floor) to speak with an Advisor if you need further assistance or have questions regarding purchasing a parking permit.
+Please visit the ALI Front Desk if you need further assistance or have questions regarding purchasing a parking permit.

 Your health insurance brochure can be viewed here: Health Insurance Brochure

 If you have any insurance questions, please visit the Insurance Coordinator in the ALI Office.

 On behalf of the men and women of the SDSU Police Department, I would like to welcome you to the fall 2016 semester.
 I invite each of you to be an active part of what will surely be an exciting semester.